isitt77/complete_dot_net_core/README.md

 Hosted on Azure with PostgreSQL as the database.

-URL is in the About section.
+Link is in the About section.
+(Note: Site takes about 20 seconds to load.)